Wander Franco Player Props: Rays vs. Cubs

-The Tampa Bay Rays, including Wander Franco (.413 on-base percentage in past 10 games, 53 points above season-long percentage), battle starting pitcher Kyle Hendricks and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+Wander Franco and his .444 on-base percentage over his past 10 games (82 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Chicago Cubs and Justin Steele on May 31 at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cubs.
+He had a one-hit performance in his most recent game (1-for-3) against the Cubs.

 Wander Franco Game Info & Props vs. the Cubs